elliotperviz/cmms/md/README.md

 ## Simulation procedure:
 ### 0) Initialisation - initialise randomised positions and velocities
-	Objectives: [the output is pre-done as this step is long]
+Objectives: [this output is pre-done as this step can take a long time]
 --- OPTIONAL ---
 I)   Initialise Ag gas at 1.374 g cm^{-3} at 10K and equilibrate [hint: plot total energy as a function of time, fit straight line]

 ### 1) Minimisation - minimise potential energy
 Objectives:
-	I)   Check optimised system is physically reasonable with VMD [hint: use output trajectory file ending .lammpstrj] II)  Ensure maximum forces are less than chosen tolerance (verification of force field part) [hint: check standard out or log.lammps]
+I)   Check optimised system is physically reasonable with VMD
+	[hint: use output trajectory file ending .lammpstrj] II)  Ensure maximum forces are less than chosen tolerance (verification of force field part) [hint: check standard out or log.lammps]

 ### 2) Heating - initialise velocities at 10K, heat to 500K
 	Objectives: